 As I read I felt uneasy about certain things and I can hazard a guess as to how my teenage self would have reacted.
 The writing is good and the author is magnificent at building an atmosphere.
 Though at the heart of the story is Violet, a girl obsessed with fairies and fairy stories and the author who writes them, it’s not for younger readers.
 People expecting fantasy would be disappointed.
 This is as real as it gets for the intended age group!
 I thought it was clever how subtly the author showed bitter realities of the world which won’t affect younger readers but older readers will see it for what it is.

 I like the quirky illustrations by Nick Sharratt which match the dark tone of the book.

-Continue reading “Book review – Midnight by Jacqueline Wilson”
+Continue reading “Book Talk – Midnight by Jacqueline Wilson”

 Writing letters was quite common during my grandparents time when telephones weren’t ubiquitous and very few households had it.
 They wrote letters to each other to apprise each other of the happenings in their lives.
 They speak very fondly of those days, of waiting for a letter.
 They didn’t see each other for months and it was letters that connected them to each other, bridging the distance effortlessly.
 Look at us with our smartphones, connected on multiple platforms but still there’s something missing.
 In saying too much too often we are perhaps missing the point.

 We are surrounded by words, we use words to connect with others on social media and on the phone.
 How many people write letters (=epistles) or for that matter long emails in the age of WhatsApps, which is the opposite of instant and needs some time to be responded to.
 Letters are the epitome of personal.
 There’s something about the act of writing letters that makes me feel like I’m not a part of this dog-eat-dog world or that I belong to a different time than the one I am living in (my sister says it’s a way of keeping illusions intact and delaying it being shattered by the real world).